purple52/minecraft-ansible/README.md

         [minecraft]
         your.hostname.or.ip.address

+3. Add a variable defining where to find your copy of version 1649 of the Spigot jar to `/etc/ansible/hosts`:

+        [minecraft:vars]
+        spigot1649_path=/path/to/spigot1649.jar

 3. Install the packages required for Ansible to work by running:

         ansible-playbook --ask-sudo-pass -l minecraft bootstrap.yml

 ## Minecraft installation